 What is the safest ad blocker to use?

-Based on our testing, we think Total Adblock is the safest ad blocker.
+Based on our testing, we believe Total Adblock is the safest ad blocker.
 The paid version gets nearly perfect test scores, starts at a low monthly price, and includes the award-winning antivirus software TotalAV.